 Wisconsin’s current minimum wage is $7.25.

 For more information on Wisconsin’s minimum wage laws, visit our Wisconsin Minimum Wage Laws page, which includes topics such as minimum wage, tip minimum wage, tip sharing and pooling, and subminimum wages.

 Related topic covered on other pages include:

 Wisconsin labor laws require an employer to pay overtime to employees, unless otherwise exempt, for hours worked in excess of 40 in a workweek.
-Dept. of Workforce Dev.: Overtime, DWD 274.
+Dept. of Workforce Dev.: Overtime, WI Admin.
+Rules DWD 274.03.
 See FLSA: Overtime for more information regarding overtime requirements.

 Meals and Breaks

 Wisconsin labor laws require employers to provide employees under the age of eighteen (18) at least a 30-minute duty free meal period when working a shift greater than six (6) hours in duration.

 Wisconsin does not require employers to provide breaks, including lunch breaks, for workers eighteen (18) years old or older, although it is recommended.
 An employer who chooses to provide a break in excess of thirty (30) minutes does not have to pay wages for the break period if the employee is free to leave the worksite and the employee does not actually perform work.
 Breaks lasting less than thirty (30) minutes must be paid.
-WI Dept. of Workforce Dev.: Hours of Work, DWD 274.02(2).
+WI Dept. of Workforce Dev.: Meal and Breaks, WI Admin.
+Rules DWD 274.02.